Free cookie consent management tool by TermsFeed

 “Rooms at the Murray Hill location all feature private bathrooms, along with free Wi-Fi and an emphasis on communal space typified by the Pod 39’s rooftop lounge.
 The hotel’s perks are few but if you want hip and affordable, you won’t likely do better.”

-• 4.4 Edge Hotel NYC
+• Edge Hotel Washington Heights

-The Edge Hotel Washington Heights, New York
+The Edge Hotel, New York

 New York Times